Pang De: Battle of Fancheng & death

 Cao Ren ordered Pang De to set up a separate camp ten li north of Fan.
 At the time, there were heavy rains for more than ten days and the Han River next to Fan burst its banks, with the water level reaching up to five-six zhang.
 Pang De and his subordinates retreated to the top of a dam.
 Guan Yu then led his marines to attack Fan and fired arrows from their warships at the dam.
 Pang De donned his armour, armed himself with a bow and arrows, and returned fire at the enemy, with not a single arrow missing its target.
 When Dong Heng (董衡) and Dong Chao (董超), two of Pang De's colleagues, wanted to surrender to Guan Yu, Pang De executed them on the spot.
 The battle dragged on from morning until afternoon, with Guan Yu's attacks increasing in intensity as time passed.
 By afternoon, Pang De and his men had expended all their arrows but they continued to engage the enemy in close quarters combat with short weapons.
 Pang De told his subordinate Cheng He (成何), "I heard a good general doesn't fear death, nor does he hope to be spared.
 A martyr won't violate his principles for the sake of preserving his life.
 Today is the day I die."
 The battle raged on as the water level rose higher.
 By then, many of Pang De's men had surrendered, leaving Pang with only three men.
 They boarded a small boat and attempted to escape and return to Cao Ren's main camp.
 However, the boat capsized and Pang De fell into the water.
 While grabbing on to the boat to stay afloat, he was surrounded and captured by Guan Yu's soldiers.

 When brought before Guan Yu, he refused to kneel down and surrender.
 Guan Yu told Pang De, "Your cousin is serving in Hanzhong, and I want to recruit you as a subordinate.
 Why don't you surrender now?"
 Pang De retorted angrily, "Mean fellow, what is surrender?
 The King of Wei has thousands of troops and his might trembles the Empire.
 Liu Bei is an inferior man.
 How can he hope to resist (the King of Wei)?
 I'd rather be a ghost of the State than be a servant of my enemy."
-Guan Yu had Pang De executed.
+An angered Guan Yu then had Pang De executed.